 Can kids try hunting without becoming hunter-education certified?

 - Yes!
 MDC recommends that youth begin hunting with an adult mentor to become familiar with hunting and terminology before taking the course.

 - Youths younger than 16 years of age DO NOT need hunter education to hunt any game species in Missouri until they are ready to hunt alone.

 - Youth 10 years of age or younger may hunt during a firearms hunting season if they are in the immediate presence of an adult mentor who possesses the proper permit.

 Can adults try hunting without becoming hunter-education certified?

-Yes!
-Our Apprentice Hunter Authorization lets people 16 years of age and older try hunting as long as they hunt with an adult (18 or older) mentor who is properly licensed.
+- Yes!
+Our Apprentice Hunter Authorization lets people 16 years of age and older try hunting as long as they hunt with a properly permitted adult (18 or older) mentor.